EllyPirelly/cf-movie-api/README.md

 - stop the server with `ctl c`

 #### How to throw Swagger documentation on localhost
-- `cd` into correct directory and start server with `npm run start`
+- `cd` into correct directory and start the server with `npm run start`
 - swagger doc will be on `http://localhost:8080/documentation`
 - stop the server with `ctl c`